 - 5.1.
 MSM's GME conducts an annual policy briefing on the Resident Learning and Work Environment at Incoming and Returning Resident Orientation.
-This institutional training module is also reinforced annually by the specialty residency program.
-Discussion and training includes: - Management of the resident's time before, during, and after clinical assignments; - Recognition of impairment, including illness and fatigue, in themselves and in their peers; - Each MSM residency program must have a process to ensure continuity of patient care in the event that a resident may be unable to perform his or her patient care duties; - Education of all program faculty members and residents to recognize the signs of fatigue and sleep deprivation; and - Education of all faculty members and residents in alertness management and fatigue mitigation processes.
+This institutional training module is also reinforced annually by the specialty residency program. - 5.2.
+Discussion and training include the following topics: - Management of the resident's time before, during, and after clinical assignments; - Recognition of impairment, including illness and fatigue, in themselves and in their peers; - Review of the process each MSM residency program must have in place to ensure continuity of patient care in the event that a resident may be unable to perform his or her patient care duties; - Education of all program faculty members and residents to recognize the signs of fatigue and sleep deprivation; and - Education of all faculty members and residents in alertness management and fatigue mitigation processes.

-- 5.2.
+- 5.3.
 MSM's GME Department provides an annual workshop on Sleep Deprivation and Fatigue during Incoming and Returning Resident Orientation.
-Training in this area is reinforced by each residency program annually according to its curriculum design. - 5.3.
+Training in this area is reinforced by each residency program annually according to its curriculum design. - 5.4.
 MSM's GME Department provides an annual Drug Awareness and Drug Free Environment workshop for resident physicians at Incoming and Returning Resident Orientations.
 This workshop includes discussion of impairment due to substance abuse.